TiagoLinharess/IOSSDK/SDKCloud/Resources/SDKCloud.docc/SDKCloud.md

 ```
 ## Setup Module

-At frist, in your AppDelegate or in another file that is used Before your HTTPS request, setup your base URL in SharpnezCloud
+At frist, in your AppDelegate or in another file that is used before your HTTPS request, setup your base URL in SharpnezCloud

 ```swift
 import SharpnezCloud